 His encounter in 2015 with the vast world of Folk music at EthnoHisteria and the Floating Castle festival has led him in even more directions, in the form of collaborations with extremely talented and dedicated artists such as (but certainly not limited to) Sofia Högstadius, Kate Young and Matija Solce It is also there that he met many of people and bands he is currently working with, namely Old Salt, Lotte Remmen (Bipolar Bows) and the fabulous Hannah James.

 Toby is also starting to explore an old dream, that of teaching.
 While still in early stages, he gives workshops and lessons with pleasure wherever he goes.

-Though for many years centered around Ljubljana (Slovenia) Toby’s life is now led on the road, between France, Slovenia, Belgium and the UK, when he’s not further afield in, for example, Canada, China, Sweden, Uzbekistan or Iran.
+Though for many years centered around Ljubljana (Slovenia) Toby’s life is now led on the road, between France, Slovenia, Belgium and the UK, when he’s not further afield in, for example, Canada, China, Sweden, Uzbekistan, Turkey or Iran.

 Toby plays on a 2018 instrument by Günter Siefert, the Black Beast.